elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 Overview
 --------

-The `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ is an NSF-funded project aimed at providing easy access to standardized implementations of classical interatomic potentials that can be used with a variety of molecular simulation codes.
-This package allows one to easily use any potential archived in OpenKIM through ASE.
+This package contains a calculator interface that allows one to easily use any potential archived in `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ through ASE.
+OpenKIM is an NSF-funded project aimed at providing easy access to standardized implementations of classical interatomic potentials that can be used with a variety of molecular simulation codes.

+If you haven't done so already, you'll need to install the `KIM Application Programming Interface (API) <https://github.com/openkim/kim-api>`_ and the `kimpy
+<https://pypi.org/project/kimpy/>`_ python package in order to use this calculator.
+The
+simplest way to install the former is to use your operating system's native package manager to install the 'openkim-models' package, which will install both the KIM API and a snapshot of binaries of all of the current models housed in the OpenKIM repository.
+Otherwise, the 'kim-api' package can be installed by itself, which will not include any models beyond the examples bundled with the KIM API.
+The kimpy package can be installed from PyPI using pip: ``pip install --user kimpy``.

-By default, the KIM API will install several example models on your system, including one for argon named "ex_model_Ar_P_Morse_07C".
-Suppose we want to know the potential energy predicted by this model for an FCC argon lattice at a lattice spacing of 5.25 Angstroms.
+Suppose we want to know the potential energy predicted by the example model "ex_model_Ar_P_Morse_07C" for an FCC argon lattice at a lattice spacing of 5.25 Angstroms.
 This can be accomplished in a manner similar to how most other ASE calculators are used, where the name of the KIM model is passed as an argument:

 ::